amitjoy/osgi-messaging/README.md

 The included APIs also provide several helpful annotations for implementors as well as consumers.
 Refer to `org.osgi.service.messaging.propertytypes` and `org.osgi.service.messaging.annotations` packages.

 The OSGi messaging specification is catered to provide a unified solution to accomodate the trending messaging solutions such as AMQP, MQTT etc. That's why no generic API exists for MQTT.
 To fill in this gap, an implementation specific API exists in `in.bytehue.messaging.mqtt5.api`.

+#### Secondary Messaging APIs

+* `in.bytehue.messaging.mqtt5.api.MqttMessageContextBuilder` - an extended service of `org.osgi.service.messaging.MessageContextBuilder` that could be used to prepare MQTT v5 specific message context.
+* `in.bytehue.messaging.mqtt5.api.TargetCondition` - marker service interface which consumers can implement to provide services with properties that can be used as conditional target to the MQTT client.
+That means, consumer can provide filters that should be satisfied before MQTT client is up and running.

+#### Examples in Action

 * Simple Pub/Sub Example: